microsoft/Web-Dev-For-Beginners/README.md

 ## PDF

-A PDF of all of the lessons can be found [here](https://microsoft.github.io/Web-Dev-For-Beginners/pdf/readme.pdf)
+A PDF of all of the lessons can be found [here.](https://microsoft.github.io/Web-Dev-For-Beginners/pdf/readme.pdf)

 ## Other Curricula

-Our team produces other curricula!
+Our team produces other curricula too!
 Check out:

 - [Machine Learning for Beginners](https://aka.ms/ml-beginners)
 - [IoT for Beginners](https://aka.ms/iot-beginners)